 The development of these parcels will truly be a community collaboration.
-At its May 18, 2021 meeting, the Big Sky’s Water and Sewer board voted to move forward with writing an ordinance to annex the RiverView property into the district.
-Resort Tax contribution are estimated at $2,200,000, and private funding is estimated at $45,000,000.
+At its September 21, 2021 meeting, the Big Sky’s Water and Sewer board voted to annex the RiverView property into the district.
+Resort Tax contribution is estimated at $2,200,000, and private funding is estimated at $45,000,000.

 Long-Term Vision | Workforce Housing Complex

 “Big Sky Community Housing Trust is pleased to be collaborating with Lone Mountain Land Company on this project that will add desperately needed housing for the workforce in our area.
 As a nonprofit, partnerships like this allow us to move forward with our mission of creating secure housing for the people who support this community through their employment.”

 A deed restriction sets legal limitations on how you can use a property.
 These restrictions run with the property, regardless of ownership.
 In the case of BSCHT’s collaboration with Lone Mountain Land Company, the deed restrictions will be the permanent prohibition of short-term rentals and the requirement that all renters must be members of Big Sky’s workforce.